ajosedev/knowledge/zettel/20211115081243-container-queries.md

 Container queries are media queries that allow elements to be styled differently depending on the **available width of their container**, not the width of the viewport.

-This works excellently for components which often have encapsulated requirements based on their context.
+Container queries allows for creating components for context-independent layouts.

 ```css
 .parent {